alex-sandri/international-anti-corruption-day-2025/README.md

    independence.
 Having completed its mission, it **suspended operations** in 1994.

+The original emblem of the United Nations was created by a team of designers during the United Nations Conference on International Organization in 1945.
+The UN emblem was designed to be "a map of the world representing an azimuthal equidistant projection centred on the North Pole, inscribed in a wreath consisting of crossed conventionalized branches of the olive tree, in gold on a field of smoke-blue with all water areas in white.
+The projection of the map extends to 60 degrees south latitude, and includes five concentric circles".\
+The “UN blue” colour was also chosen at this time and became an integral part of the visual identity of the Organization.
+Blue represents peace in opposition to red, for war.

 ### [United Nations Office on Drugs and Crime][unodc] (UNODC)

 | 🇮🇹 |